PasaLab/ShadowAQP/README.md

-# Table_CVAE_AQP
+# ShadowAQP

-This is the code repository for the approximate query processing paper titled *'Efficient and Accurate Approximate Join Query Processing via Conditional Sample Data Generation and Size Allocation'*.
+This is the code repository for the approximate query processing paper titled *'ShadowAQP: Efficient Approximate Join and Group-by Query via Attribute-oriented Sample Size Allocation and Data Generation'*.

 This project is built on an open source machine learning framework [PyTorch](https://pytorch.org/).